-Let us stress that submissions - research papers, symposia or field-based consulting cases (rich descriptions of interventions with a discussion of lessons learned) - may be about any topic in the area of management consulting whether it relates to the overall conference theme or not.
+The Annual conference theme plays a guiding role, however submissions may concern any topic in the area of management consulting whether it relates to the overall conference theme or not.

-We strongly encourage submissions from practitioners and scholar-practitioners (including doctoral students) who want to share and reflect on field experience that is either connected to existing theory or generates new theory.
-Our division is proud to offer a place where seasoned scholar-practitioners share warmth and wisdom, and junior faculty members and doctoral students enjoy a golden opportunity to develop their work.
+We strongly encourage submissions from practitioners and scholar-practitioners (including doctoral students) who want to share and reflect on field experience.
+This field experience should either be connected to existing theory or generate new theory.
+Our division is proud to offer a place where seasoned scholar-practitioners share warmth and wisdom, and junior faculty members and doctoral students enjoy a great opportunity to develop their work.
 We pride ourselves on the quality of our review process, particularly the quality feedback given by our reviewers.
-Submitting a paper to the MC Division offers an excellent opportunity for growth to both senior scholars and novice writers alike.
+Submitting a paper to the MCD offers an excellent opportunity for growth to both senior scholars and novice writers alike.